Net-Base Services & Portals

 Customer areas require the same domain standard

-Background logic eases day-to-day operations
+Background logic eases everyday operations

 Permissions and logging remain consistent